codebeige/backbone-rig/README.md

     app.start container: $('#my-app')

-´Rig.Application´ extends ´Backbone.Events´ so that it can be used as a central event hub.
+`Rig.Application` extends `Backbone.Events` so that it can be used as a central event hub.